dotoroart/cards/README.md

 ### *Event*

-#### *Happening*
+#### *Duration*

-- Events happen when an Event card is played.
+- Events start when an Event card is played, and continue on play.
-- They can be played in response to counter in opponent's turns.
+- They can also be played in response to counter in opponent's turns.
-- Once the turn ends, a played event card is discarded.

-#### *Countering*

-- Event cards are Instants, unless it's denied on the card.

 ---